-A domain’s DMARC policy contains instructions for email receivers on how to handle emails that fail email authentication checks.
-The DMARC policy can specify three possible actions for failed emails:
+A domain’s DMARC policy contains instructions for email receivers on how to handle messages that fail authentication checks.
+This policy can specify three possible actions:

 DMARC policy at “reject” significantly minimizes the risk of domain abuse, brand impersonation, phishing, and spoofing attacks.